Punta Hermosa and Punta Negra:

 By private car

-Take the South Pan-American Highway heading south.
-Pass the districts of Chorrillos and Lurín; continuing you will find Punta Hermosa first (km 43) and then Punta Negra (km 50).
-The road is completely paved.
-During summer weekends, it is recommended to leave before 8:00 a.m. to avoid heavy traffic.
+Take the South Pan-American Highway southward.
+Pass through the districts of Chorrillos and Lurín; continuing, you will first find Punta Hermosa (km 43), then Punta Negra (km 50).
+The road is fully paved.
+During summer weekends, it is recommended to leave before 8:00 AM to avoid heavy traffic.

 By public transport (bus or colectivo)

 From Lima, the most common way is to take an interprovincial bus at the Mall del Sur (San Juan de Miraflores).
-Several companies offer the service with frequencies every few minutes; the ticket costs between 5 and 8 soles and the trip lasts 30 to 40 minutes.
+Several companies offer service with frequencies every few minutes; the ticket costs between 5 and 8 soles and the trip takes 30 to 40 minutes.
 You can get off at the Punta Hermosa or Punta Negra stop.
-Within the district, mototaxis are the most practical way to reach the beaches, with fares of 3 to 5 soles per trip.
+Within the district, mototaxis are the most practical way to get to the beaches, with fares of 3 to 5 soles per trip.

 Some tourism agencies in Lima organize full-day excursions that include transportation, lunch, and sometimes surf lessons.
-It is a comfortable alternative for those who do not have their own vehicle or prefer pre-arranged logistics.
+This is a comfortable alternative for those without their own vehicle or who prefer arranged logistics.

 • Playa Norte: Horseshoe-shaped, it is one of the busiest.
-It has a breaking wave area suitable for surfers and another area with calmer waters for recreational swimming.
+It has a wave-breaking zone suitable for surfers and another with calmer waters for recreational swimming.

-• Playa Central (or Playa Negra): Located in the heart of the district, it concentrates most of the hotel and restaurant offerings.
-It is a lively meeting point throughout the year.
+• Playa Central (or Playa Negra): Located in the heart of the district, it concentrates most of the hotel and gastronomic offerings.
+It is a lively meeting point all year round.

-• Playa Blanca: Stands out for the color of its sand and a rock formation that has become a very photographed spot.
+• Playa Blanca: Stands out for the color of its sand and a rock formation that has become a highly photographed spot.

 • Playa La Isla: Ideal for families with young children, as its waters are calm.
 It offers umbrella and chair rental services.

-• Playa Caballeros: With more restricted access, surrounded by private homes, it offers crystal-clear waters and a more exclusive atmosphere.
+• Playa Caballeros: More restricted access, surrounded by private residences, it offers crystal-clear waters and a more exclusive atmosphere.

-• El Silencio: A large golden sand bay highly appreciated by surfers and visitors looking for beachfront restaurants.
+• El Silencio: A vast golden sand beach highly appreciated by surfers and visitors looking for beachfront restaurants.

 🏄♀️ Punta Negra: tradition and high-level surfing